-Note: If grade is uneven, it may be necessary to excavate to meet the height requirement.
-Submittals shall be reviewed on a case-by-case basis, taking into consideration the lot size and proposed location of shed or accessory building.
+Note: If grade is uneven, it may be necessary to excavate in order to meet the height requirement.
+Submittals will be reviewed on a case-by-case basis, taking into consideration the lot size and proposed location of shed or accessory building.